 With such a high degree of influence of these and other bodily processes, getting good quality sleep should be a priority in everyone’s life.

 What is Quality Sleep?

-- Staying asleep for the most amount of time possible while in bed.
+- Staying asleep for the most amount of time while in bed.
 Ideally, when in bed, a person is sleeping for at least 85 percent of the time spent there.

 - Falling asleep within 30 minutes of choosing to sleep or getting into bed.

-These factors provide a general outline for quality sleep and may be used as a metric of quality sleep in your own life.
+These factors provide a general outline for quality sleep and may be a metric of quality sleep in your own life.
 However, recognizing quality sleep is just the first step.
 To achieve the goal of better sleep quality, we must take action to improve sleep.

 6 Tips to Improve Sleep Quality